 - it is hard for you to be clear on what you want in your life as you are always worried about everyone else

 I find that so many people do not realize what addiction does to them or to families.
 A marriage is not the only place addiction affects other people.
 Patterns built in an alcoholic home can affect adult co-workers, for example.
 The disease and behaviors run deep in families and these codependent behaviors are passed on for generations- it is often considered “normal” behavior.
-If you do happen to live with an addict or be married to one, it can make life even more challenging.
+If you do happen to live with someone working toward recovery (or not) or be married to one, it can make life even more challenging.

 I know it may be hard, but I am offering you a possibility to COMMIT TO YOUR SELF-CARE and start taking time for you and your healing.
-The addict is not the only one who has healing to do- and you can’t make them.
+The person labeled as “the one with the addiction” is not the only one who has healing to do (and you can’t make them).
 You can only heal yourself.
 I am here to guide you in this process, if you are ready.

 Commit to Intuitive Reiki Healing Sessions (please read more at the link) with me and I will help you:

 - learn how to take care of yourself on a daily basis.